carohauta/oma-helen-ha-integration/README.md

 [Home Assistant](https://www.home-assistant.io/) integration for [Oma Helen Python module](https://github.com/carohauta/oma-helen-cli).
 Periodically fetch your electricity consumption and estimated costs.

-Note that the integration currently works only for the `Helen Market Price Electricity` contract type.
+⚠️ **Note that the integration currently works only for the [Helen Market Price Electricity](https://www.helen.fi/sahko/sahkosopimus/markkinahinta) contract type.** ⚠️

 ### How to install